 - Within a few days, the starter should be successfully converted.

-- If your starter outgrows your bowl, you may split it between two bowls.
+- If your starter outgrows your jar, you may split it between two jars.
 Continue the feeding process, dividing the flour and water between the bowls (2 Tbsp of each, for each bowl).

-- When using your starter leave approximately 1/2 cup of starter to feed.
+- When using your starter in a recipe, leave behind approximately 1/2 cup of starter to feed.
 This ensures you have enough yeast to continue fermenting at the same pace you have been.

-- Use water kefir instead of filtered water to produce a ready starter is less time.
+- Use water kefir instead of filtered water to produce a ready starter in less time.